bright-cloud-studio/modal-gallery/README.md

 # Bright Cloud Studio's Modal Gallery
-## Create a gallery where each slide can have unlimited hotspot links which trigger modal boxes.
+## Create a gallery where each slide can contain unlimited hotspot links which trigger modal boxes.